muneer78/muneer78.github.io/_posts/2022-07-24-what-is-fact.md

 date: 2022-07-24
 ---

+This was an interesting looks at what constitutes a fact:

 > What are facts?
 >
 > There are many interpretations.
 Some of them say that facts are fluid and open to interpretation.
 Others say that only knowledge that is iron clad can be called a fact.
 The answet, to some, may lay in the middle.
 I dispute that interpretation.
 A fact is an incontrovertible truth.
 Everything else is opinion.